 whom struggle to cope with and retain their place in working life.
 As a consequence, these disorders represent a significant loss of labour supply and increase state expenditure through sickness absence and disability pensions.
 With longer sickness absences, it becomes less likely that the person will return to work (RTW).
-A crucial challenge is therefore to disrupt the process of prolonged sickness absence before it progresses into permanent disability.
+A crucial challenge is therefore to disrupt the process of prolonged sickness absence before it progresses into permanent disability.7

-Cognitive-behavioural therapy (CBT) is established as standard treatment for depression and anxiety.
-There is, however, no one-to-one relationship between disorder, symptom levels and work participation, and it is not clear if treatment and remission of a common mental disorder, such as by way of CBT, results in increased work participation for the individual.
+Cognitive-behavioural therapy (CBT) is established as standard treatment for depression 10 and anxiety.
+11 There is, however, no one-to-one relationship between disorder, symptom levels and work participation, and it is not clear if treatment and remission of a common mental disorder, such as by way of CBT, results in increased work participation for the individual.
 Occupational rehabilitation has often followed a 'two-phased approach', with an initial medical goal of alleviating health problems, whereupon the individual with or without further assistance is expected to RTW.
-Recent evidence challenges this as early re-entry to ordinary employment with close follow-up can increase both work participation $^{12-15}$ and mental health outcomes in severe mental disorders.
+Recent evidence challenges this as early re-entry to ordinary employment with close follow-up can increase both work participation 12-15 and mental health outcomes 16 in severe mental disorders.
 It is not known if this approach can be extended to common mental disorders.
-In the light of the high prevalence of common mental disorders and their major impact on sickness absence and disability pension award, efficacious interventions to restore working capacity and prevent ill health retirement for this patient group are needed.
+In the light of the high prevalence of common mental disorders and their working age population at any one point, many of